COAST Student Internships

-Want to get paid to collect abalone, test new marine technology or
+Want to get paid to raise abalone, track fish, or test ROVs?

-- DFW Coastal Salmonid Habitat Internship (2 positions available)
+- Coastal Salmonid Habitat Internship (2 positions available)

 Activities and qualifications vary with each internship.
 Each internship has specific preferred experience and capabilities, eligibility/requirements (including coursework, skills and physical capabilities) and is based in a specific area of California.
 If selected, it is expected that the intern will be able to relocate him/herself to the specified locale for the entirety of the internship.
 Several internships require working with data in an office setting and the core duties may be performed by students with physical disabilities or limitations while others require intense fieldwork and have extreme physical requirements such as